Skip advert

 These great cars all have automatic gearboxes and can be snapped up via the Motability scheme

-A recent survey showed that the number of new drivers taking automatic-only driving lessons is on the up.
-After all, there are plenty of reasons to choose an automatic car over a manual, especially in modern conditions where congestion is heavier than ever, city streets are often choked and difficult to manoeuvre around and two-pedal transmissions are better than ever.
+There are plenty of reasons to choose an automatic car over a manual, especially in modern conditions where congestion is heavier than ever, city streets are often choked and difficult to manoeuvre around and two-pedal transmissions are as good as they’ve ever been.

 Advertisement - Article continues below